 Stakeholders are of crucial importance to Triodos Bank.
 They help the organisation to develop by providing an external perspective on what and how Triodos Bank does its work.

-As part of our engagement with stakeholders we delivered a formal process to analyse the issues that are most important both to Triodos Bank’s stakeholders and the bank itself.
-The outcomes can be found in a ‘’ in the Executive Board chapter and in the graph below.
+To further strengthen the existing engagement with stakeholder this year a formal process took place to analyse the issues that are most important both to Triodos Bank’s stakeholders, and the bank itself.
+The outcomes can be found in a in the Executive Board chapter.

 Triodos Bank identifies three specific groups of stakeholders: